lakshmipathimachineni/cs624-pe-LakshmipathiMachineni/README.md

 - List core courses, depth of study courses, and a capstone course.
 - Provides a link to access CityU's course catalog.
 - Background color set to blue.

+PE03:

+# todos
+The "To-Do App" is a mobile application developed using React Native.
+Users can add, edit, mark as completed, or delete tasks.
+The app features a dynamic filtering system with "ALL," "ACTIVE," and "COMPLETED" options, allowing users to view tasks based on their status.
+The UI displays tasks in a user-friendly list format, where completed tasks are strikethrough and in gray.
+Users can add new tasks and edit existing ones.
+The bottom bar offers easy navigation between different task views.
+The app prioritizes user experience and task management with an intuitive interface.